-Welcome to our virtual marketplace and restaurant guide, where you can discover and support local businesses!
-For 30 years the festival has been sponsored by African and Black owned businesses in the Portland metro area.
-This year, in the spirit of mutual aid during COVID response, we would like to invite you to support African restaurants, artisans, and shops throughout the festival in our Virtual Marketplace.
-In this marketplace, you can order dinner just in time for your film, or order a unique gift directly from the vendor by clicking on their logo.
-Thank you for supporting African and Black owned businesses in our community!
+Welcome to our virtual marketplace and restaurant guide where you can discover and support local businesses!
+For over 30 years the festival has been sponsored by African and Black-owned businesses in the Portland metro area.
+As we rebuild our community from the impact of COVID-19, we would like to invite you to continue your support to African restaurants, artisans, and shops throughout the festival in our Virtual Marketplace.
+In this marketplace, you can order dinner in time for your film, or order a unique gift directly from the vendor by clicking on their logo.
+Thank you for supporting African and Black-owned businesses in our community!

 This unique organic skincare line is designed to moisturize, heal, and restore dry, damaged, and irritated skin while at the same time addressing mood disorders such as anxiety, depression, and insomnia.
 Helen Rose Skincare products provide long-lasting deep moisture from ingredients with proven healing benefits such as organic shea butter, cocoa butter, Cupuacu butter, jojoba oil, and babassu oil.

 Lovely Coils is a Black-owned, on-purpose brand – from its products handcrafted with organic and non-GMO ingredients, company purpose, and even social media posts.
 The heart of the brand is to leave the consumer better off, by nurturing the whole human being.
 These products were in essence derived for Afro-textured hair, yet they have been used by many hair types, including those with relaxed coils.